johnmck95/KettlePal/backend/README.md

       <td>A flag to restrict/grant access in the future</td>
       <td>the date the account was created</td>
       <td>used in validation</td>
+      <td>the weight of the user, 0 by default or if the user would not like to say</td>
+      <td>the unit of the users body weight, "lb" or "kg"</td>
     </tr>
     <tr>
       <td>uuid</td>